Create a Wallet or Certificates for a TLS Connection

 Prior to configuring a TLS connection to a non-Autonomous Database during target registration, you need to create one or more wallets or a certificate, depending on whether client authentication is enabled on your target database.

-Create JKS Wallets for a TLS Connection to a DB System that has Client Authentication Enabled
+Create Wallets for a TLS Connection to a Database that has Mutual Authentication

-During target registration, you can configure a TLS connection between Oracle Data Safe and a DB system.
-You are required to upload two JKS wallets: a TrustStore wallet and a KeyStore wallet.
+During target registration, you can configure a TLS connection between Oracle Data Safe and an Oracle database.
+You are required to upload two wallets: a TrustStore wallet and a KeyStore wallet.

 Oracle Recommendation: